 Mean score of companies in the Food Product Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Nestlé reported total greenhouse gas (GHG) emissions of approximately 76,410,000,000 kg CO2e, comprising 3,150,000,000 kg CO2e from Scope 1, 151,936,000 kg CO2e from Scope 2, and 72,930,000,000 kg CO2e from Scope 3 emissions.
-The company has set ambitious targets to reduce its GHG emissions, aiming for a 20% reduction by 2025 and a 50% reduction by 2030 from 2018 levels.
-Furthermore, Nestlé is committed to achieving net-zero emissions across its entire value chain by 2050.
-Nestlé's near-term targets include a significant focus on renewable energy, with plans to increase its annual sourcing of renewable electricity from 33.4% in 2018 to 100% by 2025.
-The company also aims to eliminate deforestation linked to its primary commodities by 2025.
-Long-term, Nestlé targets a 90% reduction in absolute Scope 1, 2, and 3 emissions by 2050, alongside a 75% reduction in Scope 3 emissions related to purchased goods and services.
-These commitments reflect Nestlé's proactive approach to addressing climate change and its alignment with industry standards for sustainability.
+In 2023, Nestlé reported total carbon emissions of approximately 76,410,000,000 kg CO2e, comprising 3,150,000,000 kg CO2e from Scope 1, 151,936,000 kg CO2e from Scope 2, and 72,930,000,000 kg CO2e from Scope 3 emissions.
+The company has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its entire value chain by 2050, with interim targets to reduce absolute Scope 1, 2, and 3 emissions by 20% by 2025 and 50% by 2030, using 2018 as the base year.
+Nestlé's reduction initiatives include increasing the sourcing of renewable electricity from 33.4% in 2018 to 100% by 2025.
+The company also commits to no deforestation across its primary deforestation-linked commodities by 2025.
+Furthermore, it aims to achieve net-zero emissions at specific pilot farms in South Africa and the United States by 2025.
+Overall, Nestlé's long-term targets include a 90% reduction in absolute Scope 1, 2, and 3 emissions by 2050, and a 75% reduction in Scope 3 emissions related to FLAG (Forestry, Agriculture, Land Use, and Greenhouse Gas) by the same year.
+These commitments reflect Nestlé's dedication to addressing climate change and reducing its environmental impact.

 Access structured emissions data, company-specific emission factors, and source documents